-Well in today’s property strategy we look at using OPM (other peoples money) and how you can build a property business and grow a property portfolio starting from scratch and using none of your own money, using Joint Ventures.
+Well in today’s property strategy we look at using OPM (other peoples money) and how you can build a property business and starting from scratch and using none of your own money, using Joint Ventures.

 So if you’re excited by property but are on a shoe-string budget, don’t worry.